Giv'at Halfon Eina Ona

-Giv'at Halfon Eina Ona (גבעת חלפון אינה עונה, lit: "Halfon Hill Doesn't Answer"), also titled Giv'at Halfon, is a cult Israeli comedy film produced in 1976.
-It is a good-hearted satire of the Israel Defense Forces which tells the story of a reserves company, watching the Egyptian border in Sinai.
-Characters such as the conman Sergio Constanza, the Egyptian-born Mr. Hasson, and the huge cook Yosifoun became classics.
+Giv'at Halfon Eina Ona (גבעת חלפון אינה עונה), also titled Giv'at Halfon, is a cult Israeli comedy film released on September 27, 1976.
+It is a good-hearted satire of the Israel Defense Forces, which tells the story of a reserve company guarding the Egyptian border at the Sinai Peninsula.
+While initially received negatively by critics, it has since become one of the most influential Israeli films.

 The name of the film is a parody of the name of the Israeli patriotic film Giv'a 24 Eina Ona (Hill 24 Doesn't Answer).

 The film was directed and co-written by Assi Dayan and stars members of HaGashash HaHiver: Shaike Levi, Yisrael Poliakov, and Gavri Banai.

 Plot

 Staff Sgt.
 Raphael "Gingy" Moked is ordered by his company commander, Captain Shamgar, to retrieve Sergio Constanza, a deserter from reserve service.
 On his way he meets his girlfriend Yaeli and offers to talk to her father, Victor Hasson, to get a blessing for their relationship.
 Hasson gives his blessing, believing that Moked came for his older daughter Shifra, but throws him out of the house after finding out this was not so.
 Yaeli does not wish to part from Moked, and sneaks into a suitcase in his jeep.
 Meanwhile, Constanza tricks several other gamblers into losing thousands of dollars, which he intends to use to repay a debt to Mr. Hasson.
 The gamblers find out about the plot however, which leaves Sergio with no choice but to run away to the army with Moked.

 Moked and Constanza make it to a military camp in the Sinai, and Mr. Hasson follows them, posing as Constanza at the gate to get admission.
 When he is not allowed into the base, he steals a front loader to break in.
 Meanwhile, Moked finds out that Yaeli came with them, and Constanza comes up with a plot to make her an authorized visitor, by claiming that she is a singer/entertainer sent from the Education Corps.
 Mr. Hasson arrives at the base with the loader, and is caught by the soldiers in a fishing net.
 Shamgar reports the incident to the brigadier.
 Shamgar then meets with Yaeli, who calls herself "Bule-Bule", in private and they start dancing African dances half-nude, as she attempts to persuade him that she's an entertainer.